 A common tip when shooting with a 360 camera on a selfie stick is to think of it more like a boom mic than a camera.
 Rather than the angle of capture, what you want to control is the camera’s proximity to the action.

 Due to the way that fisheye lenses can exaggerate distance, it’s best to err on the side of putting the camera closer to your subject than you might with a standard camera.
-(Of course, the Insta360 app also lets you get rid of the fisheye with a tap and revert to a natural, undistorted perspective.)
-That is, unless you’re going for distance, like Hannah is here:
+The Insta360 app also lets you get rid of the fisheye with a tap and revert to a natural, undistorted perspective.

 Bonus Tip: Explore Shot Lab